cuhksam/emnlp2019.github.io/_pages/program/workshops.md

 title: Workshops &amp; Co-located Events
 layout: single
 excerpt: "EMNLP 2018 Workshops."
 permalink: /program/workshops/
 sidebar:
     nav: "program"
 ---
 {% include base_path %}

-Locations and dates for each workshop will be added later.
+Locations and dates for each workshop and event will be added later.
 Please refer to each individual event's website for more details.

 <!-- ## October 31 &amp; November 1 -->